The Guggenheim Grotto

-The Guggenheim Grotto: The Universe Is Laughing
+The Universe Is Laughing

 Kevin May and Mick Lynch are perfect melody complements.
 Although this might seem like an overly simplistic statement, all one must do is simply listen to the first minute of the Guggenheim Grotto’s The Universe Is Laughing and he or she will understand.
 In singing lyrics that are clever and gorgeous, both men have powerful, but peaceful voices that smoothly work their way under your skin.
 Together, the bandmates are able to accomplish something that evades many groups today: creating songs that are moving in both musical delivery and in lyrics.